wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/documentdb/documentdb-dotnet-application.md

 Before following the instructions in this article, you should ensure that you have the following:

 - An active Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](../../pricing/free-trial/).
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](../../pricing/1rmb-trial/).
 - [Visual Studio 2013](http://www.visualstudio.com/) Update 4 or higher.
 - Azure SDK for .NET version 2.5.1 or higher, available through the [Microsoft Web Platform Installer][].